Ali-Setareh/Computational-Physics/README.md

 # Computational-Physics
-This is the repository for my computational physics project
+This is the repository for my computational physics projects